bmd007/FenceX/work-report/theory-shaping.md

 Since we are mixing stream processing and microservices together, the modules in the FenseX architecture can be called both micro-services and operations (logically speaking).
 When we talk in more physical terms, they are called instances and tasks respectively.
-So from now on, we will use words `operation, microservice, services, event processor, processor, subscriber, publisher and subsystems` to the express pretty much same thing.
+So from now on, we will use words `operation, microservice, service, event processor, processor, subscriber, publisher and subsystem` to the express pretty much same thing.
 Same goes for instance and task.
 Unless we are talking explicitly about a microservice that is not involved in the stream processing part of the system.